— Mark Twain

 I recommended a plan to define and implement international currency standards, so that our products could be offered in multiple markets that would prefer to use their local language and number formatting.

-I also created a strategy to use design tokens more widely.
-We needed to be able to build designs that adapted dynamically to languages with long words, languages that don't use the Latin-1 character set, and languages that read right-to-left.
+I also created a strategy to use design tokens more widely for localization.
+We needed to be able to build designs that adapted dynamically to languages using long words, languages that don't use the Latin-1 character set, and languages that read right-to-left.

 Was your content generated by AI?
 I can assist in refining it!